 To Become a 2018 NEH Summer Scholar

-NEH Institutes provide opportunities for college and university faculty to enrich and revitalize their understanding, scholarship, and teaching of humanities topics that bear upon undergraduate education.
+NEH Institutes provide opportunities for college and university faculty as well as for teachers, qualified independent scholars, advanced graduate students, and those employed by museums, libraries, historical societies, and other organizations to enrich and revitalize their understanding, scholarship, and teaching of humanities topics that bear upon undergraduate education.
 These specific study opportunities are not intended to duplicate graduate-level courses.

 Each institute allows twenty-five to thirty-six participants (NEH Summer Scholars) to pursue an intensive program of study under a team of scholarly experts, who present a range of perspectives on a humanities topic.
 Participants and scholars mutually explore connections between scholarship and teaching of the topic.